Klemek/Choice-Game/doc/en/Map_creation.md

 Now you can either create new maps or finish the game by creating the configuration file (read [The Configuration File](Config.md#the-configuration-file)) and building it (read [Build the Game](Build.md#build-the-game)).

-## 9. Additionnal information for maps
+## 10. Additional information for maps

 * Your player will spawn in the [0,0] tile.
 You should place an event here that will move him to the right spot (this event will be computed before everything at the start of the map)